 Proposers are encouraged to present their proposal at the November 2012 meeting, to share the breadth of their proposals and to provide an opportunity for early proposal mergers.

-For November session, if you plan to present, please inform the chair no later than Nov 9, 2012 and have your proposal posted before you present.
+For November session, if you plan to present, please inform the chair no later than Nov 9, 2012 and have your proposal posted, before you present.

 To submit your proposal, upload it to the IEEE 802.15 document server and send notification by email to the TG4n Chair, Dr. Arthur Astrin (astrin@ieee.org), Liang Li (liangli@vinnotech.com) and TG4n email reflector.